OpenMined/TenSEAL/README.md

 - :old_key: Encryption/Decryption of vectors of real numbers using CKKS
 - :fire: Element-wise addition, subtraction and multiplication of encrypted-encrypted vectors and encrypted-plain vectors
 - :cyclone: Dot product and vector-matrix multiplication
+- :bar_chart: N-dimensional encrypted tensors (`CKKSTensor`, `BFVTensor`) with reshape, broadcast and transpose
+- :floppy_disk: Serialization of contexts, keys and encrypted tensors
 - :zap: Complete SEAL API under `tenseal.sealapi`

 ## Usage

 We show the basic operations over encrypted data, more advanced usage for machine learning applications can be found on our [tutorial section](#tutorials)

+TenSEAL is a binding over Microsoft SEAL plus a tensor layer on top, so the encryption parameters below (`poly_modulus_degree`, `coeff_mod_bit_sizes`, `global_scale`) carry exactly their SEAL meaning.
+Choosing them determines both the security level and how many operations you can chain before the noise budget is exhausted — see the [SEAL documentation](https://github.com/microsoft/SEAL#getting-started) and its [CKKS examples](https://github.com/microsoft/SEAL/blob/main/native/examples/5_ckks_basics.cpp) for what the values mean and how to pick them.

 ```python
 import tenseal as ts